 Positive Trend

 Investment willingness is increasing.
 In 2025, 68% of SMEs plan higher IT budgets than the previous year.
-The realization that digitalization is survival-critical has taken hold across all industries.
+Most business owners now accept that standing still is a risk - which is why the window for catching up is narrowing.

 Why Digitalize Now?